iaseth/tmt/README.md

   tmt -b 1d1f21 -f c5c8c6
   ```

-  Set the background and the foreground color using Tailwind classes:
+  Set the background and/or the foreground color using Tailwind classes:
   ```bash
   tmt --css bg-zinc-900 text-zinc-50
   ```